 UF Law alumnus, Timon Sullivan (JD 79), was named trial lawyer of the year by the Florida chapter of the American Board of Trial Advocates.

-The University of Florida Levin College of Law continues its ascent of the U.S. News & World Report rankings.
+The University of Florida Levin College of Law continued its ascent of the U.S. News & World Report rankings.
 UF Law moved up two spots to place 23rd among public schools and 46th overall.
 Meanwhile, UF Law ranked first among public law schools and third overall in tax, and fifth among publics and 12th overall in environmental law.

 UF Law Black Law Students Association (BLSA) won national recognition as Chapter of the Year during the National Black Law Student’s annual convention.
 BLSA earned the distinction over 250 chapters around the nation.

 Retired Supreme Court Justice John Paul Stevens visited UF Law for the Marshall M. Criser Distinguished Lecture Series.
-This is the second visit by Justice Stevens to the UF Law campus and the eighth visit of a U.S. Supreme Court Justice in eight years.
+This was the second visit by Justice Stevens to the UF Law campus and the eighth visit of a U.S. Supreme Court Justice in eight years.